learnrelay/learnrelay/content/mutations/mutation-types.md

 # Mutation Types

-> Explain how many types do they have, in which situation a specific type is preferred over the others

 As we saw in the previous section, Relay employs a client-side cache.
 Whenever we are sending a mutation to the server, Relay needs to know how to update this cache with the mutation query result.
 We have to add mutation types to the array `getConfigs` for a mutation to configure this behaviour.

 Oftentimes we will only use one of the types for one mutation, but we can combine multiple mutation types for the same mutation as well.

 ## RANGE_ADD

-If a mutation is creating a new node, we have to use `RANGE_ADD`:
+If a mutation is creating a new node, we can use `RANGE_ADD`:

 ```javascript
 getConfigs () {